martinberlin/eink-calendar/README.md

 ### Build logs and detailed instructions

 [CALE in Hackaday](https://hackaday.io/project/169086-cale-low-energy-eink-wallpaper) Please follow the project there to get updates and more detailed build instructions.
+[CALE Firmware](https://cale.es/firmware) Official page with more instructions and documentation

+### Roadmap

+**Apr 2020** We are working on a cale-app (Android) so we can ship pre-assembled EInks with a case and battery.
+This will enable us to configure the device on the go and also to have a more friendly way of configuring the device and adjust some Firmware settings.
+**Mar 2020** v1.0 of the CALE administrator is done and published.
+20 users have registered, only 5 of them log in everyday and are requesting Bitmaps with their devices.
+Support is integrated now on the Admin, after login just go to:
+User -> Get support

 ### Support CALE